ihsn/SDCPractice/measure_risk.rst

-A straightforward way of aggregating the individual risk measures is taking the mean of all individuals in the sample, which is equal to summing over all keys in the sample if multiplied by the sample frequencies of these keys and dividing by the sample size n:
+A straightforward way of aggregating the individual risk measures is taking the mean of all individuals in the sample, which is equal to summing over all keys in the sample if multiplied by the sample frequencies of these keys and dividing by the sample size :math:`n`:

 .. math:: R_{1} = \frac{1}{n}\sum_{i}^{}r_{k} = \frac{1}{n}\sum_{k}^{}{f_{k}r}_{k}

-:math:`r_{k}` is the individual risk of key :math:`k` that the :math:`i`\ :sup:`th` individual shares (see the Section `Categorical key variables and frequency counts <measure_risk.html#Categorical key variables and frequency counts>).
-This measure is reported as global risk in *sdcMicro*, is stored in the “risk” slot and can be displayed as shown in :numref:`code411`.
+:math:`r_{k}` is the individual risk of key :math:`k` that the :math:`i`\ :sup:`th` individual shares (see the Section `Categorical key variables and frequency counts`_).
+This measure
+is reported as global risk in *sdcMicro*, is stored in the “risk” slot and can be displayed as shown in :numref:`code411`.
 It indicates that the average re-identification probability is 0.01582 or 0.1582 %.